-The Summer Institute (SI) is a three week intensive learning experience for teachers of all content areas and grade levels.
+The 2014 Summer Institute (SI) is a three-week intense learning experience for teachers of all content areas and grade levels.
 As an SI participant you will work on developing your own skills as a writer, teacher, and researcher while reading, discussing, and collaborating with other teachers from the Central New York region.
-The 2013 Summer Institute will run from July 8 – 26.
-All classes will take place in our summer home, The Beard Building, located at 9 Main Street in Cortland, NY.
+The 2014 Summer Institute will run from July 7 – 25.
+All classes will take place in our summer location, The Beard Building, located at 9 Main Street in Cortland, NY.

 In the first week of Summer Institute you will focus on personal writing in and out of the classroom.
 You will explore yourselves as teachers through writing about your practice and about yourselves.
 You will also spend time creating a personal writing portfolio as a springboard into more writing.
 The week will end with sharing your writing at an open mic at a local coffee shop.

 Week 2- Teachers as Researchers

 In this week, you will start by asking yourself a “burning question” about your practice.
 It could be about your teaching, or a problem you are having in the classroom.
 Through this burning question, you will start to collect and examine research articles and other readings that will help you gain insight into your problem.
 You will also share and discuss with others to help deepen your understanding, and start to write about your burning question.
 You will also have time to continue with personal writing during the week.
 The goal of the second week is to have a question and then create an annotated bibliography of resources you could use to write a piece on your burning question.
 You will finish the second week, again, by sharing your writing at an open forum.